Platform Sutra: History of the text

-In 1291 (during the Yuan dynasty), Zongbao (宗寶, Wade-Giles: Tsung-pao) produced the edition that became part of the Ming Dynasty (1368-1644) Chinese Buddhist canon.
+In 1291 (during the Yuan dynasty), Zongbao produced the edition that became part of the Ming Dynasty (1368-1644) Chinese Buddhist canon.
 This canonical version, apparently based on the Qisong edition, is about a third longer than the Mogao Caves version, and structured differently.

 Much of the content of chapters seven, eight, and nine of the longer Platform Sutra was imported into the text from the Jingde Chuandeng lu.